Alfred Prettyman: Later life

-He is a frequent presenter for the Society for the Advancement of American Philosophy (SAAP), of which he is a member.
+Prettyman is a frequent presenter for the (SAAP), of which he is a member.
 He is also a member of the Organization of American Historians (OAH).
 Author of numerous articles and lecturer in education, social and political thought, Prettyman presented “The New ‘Redeemers’ Recent Conservative and Liberal Assaults on Minority Rights in the U.S.” as the W.E.B.
 DuBois Lecturer, Humboldt University, Berlin, Germany in 2005 and presented “Compulsion and Persuasion in a Democracy of Split-Levels” at Opole University, Poland in 2013.
 In Pioneers of Africana Philosophy, The Center for the Humanities, City University of New York, 2021, he presented “Rending the Veil: How Do We See Each Other.”
 The film, “Ogun’s Fire: The Sculpture of Melvin Edwards,” (PrettySteady Productions) of which he was Executive Producer, was selected Best Film/Video in the Fine Arts XV Black International Cinema Festival 2000, Germany and USA.